-Reduce complexity: Document Logistix makes records retention simple to take the headache and uncertainty out of admin and compliance.
-Electronic document management (EDM) means retention criteria are assigned dynamically when documents are loaded; the appropriate retention of documents and automated destruction is managed automatically in the background.
+Reduce complexity: Document Logistix' Document Manager makes records retention simple to take the headache and uncertainty out of admin and compliance.
+Electronic document management (EDM) means retention criteria are assigned dynamically when documents are loaded; the appropriate retention of document data and data destruction (purging) is managed automatically in the background.
 No need to label storage cabinets or worry about remembering when a document's time is up.

 Retention Period Start Date Based on Document Creation Date

 This feature signifies that the start of a purge or archive period defined in a Retention Policy will be dependent on the date on which a document is created (as shown in the system field ‘Date Created’).
 For Moderate and Complex licenses, the start date can be determined by index conditions.